ZachGregory/spookyScav/Documentation/Setup/Deployment.md

 sudo docker exec -it spookyscav python3 /home/ubuntu/engfrosh/engfrosh_site/manage.py createsuperuser
 ```

+During setup_ssl.sh there will be prompts to receive a certificate.
+Select 1 (Nginx web server plugin) then follow the prompts.

 Follow the prompts to setup the initial admin user

 #### Note: that it is safe to ignore the errors from nginx before `setup_ssl.sh` is called as it will be unable to find the SSL certificates